EmmanuelOwusu/Cassava-Leaf-Classification/README.md

 ## Conclusion

-In conclusion, I observed that Adam optimizer performed better than other  optimizers like Stochastic Gradient Descent(SGD) and on all the models.
+In conclusion, I observed that Adam optimizer performed better than other  optimizers like Stochastic Gradient Descent(SGD) and RMSprop in all the models.

 Se_Resnext-10132x4d  performed well but was quit slow.